LTUC/amman-dotnet-401d2/Curriculum/Class05/Resources/LinkedList.md

 ![Singly Linked List](assets/LinkedList3.PNG)

-4. At this point in the program.
-We now "techincally" have `newNode` at the beginning of the linked list, but we are not done yet.
+4. At this point in the program we now "techincally" have `newNode` at the beginning of the linked list, but we are not done yet.
 We now have to re-assign where Head is pointing too.
 Since `node1` is no longer the first node in the list, we want to re-assign `Head` to point at `newNode`.